 Analytics is not just a new technology trend—it represents a paradigm shift that is fundamentally changing the way information is gathered, interpreted and used.
-Analytics is revolutionizing business and it holds the same potential for government.
-However, the responsibility for utilizing the power of government analytics rests with government leaders.
+Analytics is revolutionising business, and it holds the same potential for government.
+However, the responsibility for utilising the power of government analytics rests with government leaders.

 Public officials who make the immediate and personal decision to implement government analytics as policy are likely to lead their agencies forward.
 Those who fail to do so are essentially fighting a losing battle against tight budgets, rising costs and ever-increasing citizen demands.